D00479632/kattis/Graduation/problem.md

 and `K (1 <= K <= 26)` – the number of lines, the number of
 columns, and the number of classes.

-Then N lines follow, each with M characters, describing how the students will be lined up in the graduation.
-The character in row i and column j is an uppercase letter between A and the Kth letter of the alphabet – the class to which the student in row i, column j belongs.
+Then `N` lines follow, each with `M` characters, describing how the students will be lined up in the graduation.
+The character in row `i` and column `j` is an uppercase letter between A and the Kth letter of the alphabet – the class to which the student in row `i`, column `j` belongs.
 It is guaranteed that each class has at least one student.

 ## Output